Alternatives

 Best Fliki Alternative

-Text-only input: Fliki's entire workflow starts with a script, blog URL, or written prompt — there's no mechanism to accept a YouTube channel or long-form video URL
+Text in, video out.
+Fliki's workflow starts with a script, a blog URL, or a prompt — there is no field for a channel or a long-form video

 Best Splice Alternative